 - 1. Make it a priority to develop and document comprehensive IT policies and procedures and develop a process to ensure the procedures are being consistently followed. - 2.
 Monitor Department employees' adherence to the IT policies and procedures on a periodic basis to ensure they are consistently followed and inform employees of updates to the policies and procedures throughout the year. - 3.
-Work with ASET on the ways to implement audit recommendations.
+Work with the Arizona Strategic Enterprise Technology Office on the ways to implement audit recommendations.